laravel/docs/cashier-paddle.md

 <a name="refunding-transactions"></a>
 ### Refunding Transactions

-If you need to refund a Paddle purchase, you may use the `refund` method.
-This method accepts the Paddle transaction ID as its first argument, a reason as the second argument and a list of transaction items to refund as its third argument.
-You may retrieve the transactions for a given billable model using the `transactions` method:
+If you need to refund a Paddle purchase, you may use the `refund` method on a `Cashier\Paddle\Transaction` model.
+This method accepts a reason as the first argument, one or more price ID's as an array to refund with optional amounts paired as key/values.
+You may retrieve the transactions for a given billable model using the `transactions` method and then perform the refund.

+Let's say we want to refund a specific transaction for prices `pri_123` and `pri_456`.
+We want to fully refund `pri_123` but `pri_456` only for 2 dollar:

     use App\Models\User;